amourayuba/Visualization/README.md

 through:
 source $ENV/bin/activate
 where $ENV is where the environnement is located.
-This python environnement has to have the following modules isntalled and active:
+This python environnement has to have the following modules installed and active:
 readgadget and MAS_library from Pylians https://pylians3.readthedocs.io/en/master/
 scipy, numpy, matplotlib, pandas, astropy
-From vieo making:
+From video making:
 opencv

 # Data requirements